Alberta and Ottawa Near Carbon Pricing Agreement: What It Means for Canadians

 In Canada, studies show that the absence of carbon pricing schemes would result in an additional 19 megatons of emissions by 2022, equivalent to the yearly emission from a full province.
 Consequently, the agreement between Alberta and Ottawa can be instrumental in enabling Canada to meet its commitments under the Paris Agreement.

-The main priority for most Canadians is whether or not there will be any effect of the Alberta and Ottawa carbon pricing agreement on the cost of living, taxation, and other decisions.
+The main priority for most Canadians is whether or not there will be any effect of the agreement on the cost of living, taxation, and other decisions.
 The good news is that this agreement involves primarily industrial carbon pricing and not directly taxing people who use gasoline or heat up their homes.
 This should mean that any change in personal budgets will be rather insignificant compared to the existing fuel charge program.

 What It Means for Jobs and Local Economies